Boundedly simple groups of automorphisms of trees: Basic Notation and Prerequisites

-\begin{lemma} Every element of $G^+$ is either a rotation or a translation with an even translation length. \end{lemma} \begin{proof} Consider an equivalence relation $E$ on $\Som(A)$: Every stabilizer of an edge preserves $E$, so $G^+$ preserves $E$.
-On the other hand, only rotations and translations with even translation lengths preserve $E$. \end{proof}
+\begin{lemma} Every element of $G^+$ is either a rotation or a translation with an even translation length. \end{lemma} \begin{proof} Consider the equivalence relation $E$ on $\Som(A)$: Every pointwise stabilizer of an edge fixes each $E$-class setwise, so $G^+$ preserves each $E$-class setwise.
+On the other hand, only rotations and translations with even translation lengths preserve each $E$-class setwise. \end{proof}

-Assume that $G<\aut(A)$ has property $(P)$ and does not preserve any proper subtree or stabilize any end of $A$. \cite[Theorem 4.5]{tits} implies that every subgroup of $G$ normalized by $G^+$ is trivial or contains $G^+$.
-In particular $G^+$ is a simple group.
-Modifying one step in the proof of this theorem (using Lemma \ref{lem:stab}), we can prove a more precise result regarding conjugacy classes in $G^+$.